-Network bandwidth between two systems can be measured easily by using ttcp. ttcp is a tool that you can use to time the transmission and reception of data between two systems using the TCP or UDP protocols.
+Network bandwidth between two systems can be measured easily by using ttcp.
+The ttcp tool can be used to time the transmission and reception of data between two systems using the TCP or UDP protocols.

 For testing, the receiver should be started first, with -s and -r options, and the transmitter later, with -t and -r options.
-The -t option means to start in transmit mode and the -r option means to start in a receive mode.
+The -t option means to start in transmit mode and the -r option means to start in receive mode.